 While Keyword Tool Dominator is very basic, it's also completely free to use.

 Sometimes keyword tools give nonsense results that are difficult for writers to use in their SEO content.
 Instead, Wordtracker focuses on delivering the most relevant keywords from Google, YouTube, and Amazon.
 Wordtracker is celebrated for its ability to provide organized data files that are easier to read and understand than the messy spreadsheets some other tools provide as an output option.

 Wordtracker's "niche explorer" can help you to identify keywords that are trending in your industry, filtered by location and search engine.
 If the process of conducting keyword research is new to you, make sure to check out Wordtracker Academy — a wealth of information for SEO beginners.

-Wordtracker Academy, niche explorer, and up to 12 searches can all be accessed for free.
+You can access Wordtracker Academy, niche explorer, and up to 12 searches for free.
 If you want more searches and additional functionality, you can sign up for a free trial that leads to a paid subscription.